Steve Carrell decided to pull a cruel prank on fans of The Office yesterday - and he might live to regret it.

 But Carrell quickly corrected himself, tweeting: "Wait, sorry.
 I meant Will and Grace."

-Will & Grace was yesterday confirmed to be returning for a ninth season on NBC later this year.
+was yesterday confirmed to be returning for a ninth season on NBC later this year.

 But the trolling angered fans, who quickly turned on Carrell for tricking them with "fake news".